MicrosoftEdge/MSEdgeExplainers/PwaDigitalGoods/explainer.md

   required DOMString purchaseToken;
 };
 ```

+## <dt id="dfn-developer guide">Understanding and Proper Usage of the Digital Goods API in Microsoft Store vs. Google Play</dt>
+In this guide, we will highlight key behavioral differences between the API's implementation in the Microsoft Store and Google Play, ensuring a smooth transition and optimal use across both platforms.

 ## <dt id="dfn-pre-requests">Prerequisites to use Digital Goods API on Windows</dt>
 1. To use Digital Goods API on Windows, you will have to publish your PWA to the Microsoft Store: [Publish a Progressive Web App to the Microsoft Store](https://learn.microsoft.com/en-us/windows/apps/publish/publish-your-app/overview?pivots=store-installer-pwa)